-Our research is mainly focused onthe neurobiology of language.
-We combine theoretical linguistics, psycholinguistics, psychophysics, and neuropsychological methods with multimodal neuroimaging techniques (fMRI, sMRI, DWI, EEG, TMS) to understand the neural mechanisms underlying normal and pathological language functions and language development.
+Our research is mainly focused on the neurobiology of language.
+We combine theoretical linguistics, psycholinguistics, psychophysics, and neuropsychological methods with multimodal neuroimaging techniques (fMRI, sMRI, DWI, MEG, EEG) to understand the neural mechanisms underlying normal and pathological language functions and language development.

-We employ advanced neuroimaging data analysis methods, leveraging on data fusion, univariate and multivariate approaches, and structural and functional connectivity.
+We employ advanced neuroimaging data analysis methods, leveraging univariate and multivariate statistical approaches, structural and functional connectivity, as well as machine learning classification.

 - Recursive hierarchical syntactic structures: What are the underlying neurocomputational mechanisms?
 Are these mechanisms shared across cognitive domains (language, music, action)?